secureCodeBox/secureCodeBox/docs/user-guide/README.md

 ]
 ```

-You can check out a more detailed documentation in the Swagger Documentation of the secureCodeBox Engine.
+You can check out a more detailed API documentation in the Swagger Docs of the secureCodeBox Engine.
 The Swagger Docs come together with the secureCodeBox Engine.
 You can access it at `http://localhost:8080/swagger-ui.html#/scan-process-resource` (you need to have the engine running on localhost).